Nighthater/LED-501_SMD-Adapter/README.md

 ## Assembly

+#### Printing Instructions

+All parts, except the Adapter (010) can be printed directly, without supports.
+Be sure to enable rectangular supports for the Adapter for the overhang.

+If you cannot get an even surface for the pcb to sit on after removing the supports, try angling the adapter 45°, print at low layerheight and use a raft for adhesion.

 #### Bottom PCB

 - Take The Round Assembly Tool Spacer (100) and place the PCB into the Marked Section onto the Assembly Tool.